Cotswold Holiday July 2009 - page 3

 |

-Here's the grand Great Hall inside Warwick Castle with the centre
+Here's the grand Great Hall inside Warwick Castle and centre stage two

 |